-In this episode, Crystal Cooper talks with Dr. Nasrine Shah-Abushakra about the important part international education plays in not only building wealth, but also building a stronger cross-cultural community.
+In this episode, Crystal Cooper talks with Dr. Nasrine Shah-Abushakra about the part international education plays in not only building wealth, but also building a stronger cross-cultural community.

-International education plays a crucial role in diplomacy, as well as wealth building.
 Dr. Nasrine Shah-Abushakra joins me on this episode to share her passion for international education and why it is so important to the world as a whole.
 Her insight and experience working in the Fulbright Program, along with her time in the international academic scene, really gives us a great view of what is possible and what needs to be done on a larger scale when it comes to investing in the future of our families and the future of the world.

 Listen in as Dr. Nasrine shares her own story of how she initially entered the international education arena and how that grew into a passion for her.
 You will learn the misconceptions around wealth, why it is such a powerful tool if we use it in the right way, and the many benefits of encouraging children to travel early and grow their understanding of the bigger world around them.